 A number of states have enacted laws that place a cap on the amount of damages available to an injured plaintiff in certain kinds of cases.
 Wisconsin has two main laws that may impact an injury case.

-In all injury cases, punitive damages in Wisconsin are limited to $200,000, or two times the award of compensatory damages, whichever is greater.
+In all injury cases, punitive damages in Wisconsin are limited to $200,000, or two times the award of compensatory damages, whichever amount is greater.
 Punitive damages are rarely recoverable in injury cases, and they require a showing of extreme or outrageous conduct on the part of the defendant.
 Learn more about punitive damages in injury cases.

 If your injury was caused by a Wisconsin municipality or the State of Wisconsin, special time limits and other rules apply.
 The key rule to remember is that you only have 120 days in which to file a notice of claim against the city, town or state government.
 This does not necessarily mean that you must file a lawsuit within that time, but you must formally (in writing) put the government entity on notice of your claim before the 120 day limit expires.